 The Remuneration Committee shall meet at least once a year in accordance with its terms of reference.
-One Remuneration Committee meeting was held in 2016 and the attendance of each member is set out in the section headed "Board and Committees Meetings" of this report.
-In addition to the Committee meeting, the Remuneration Committee also dealt with matters by way of circulation during the year under review.
+One Remuneration Committee meeting was held in 2017 and the attendance of each member is set out in the section headed "Board and Committees Meetings" of this report.

-In 2016, the Remuneration Committee reviewed and approved the remuneration package and performance bonus for the Executive Director and senior management of the Company.
+In 2017, the Remuneration Committee reviewed and approved the remuneration package and performance bonus for senior management of the Company.

-Details of the amount of Directors' emoluments for the year 2016 are set out in note 8 to the financial statements.
+Details of the amount of Directors' and chief executive's remuneration for the year 2017 are set out in note 7 to the financial statements.